wangjunlem/msianspr-covid-faq/appendix-mco.md

 ## Current Status

+See [here](http://covid-19.moh.gov.my/faqsop/sop-perintah-kawalan-pergerakan-pkp) for the official news on changes to MCO areas.

+<!--

 The entire country is on RMCO until 31 Mar 2021.

-<!--

 | States |  |  |  |
 |--------|--|--|--|